TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/AdditionalFeatures/SpecialConfigurationOptions/Index.rst

    Description
          Configuration of RTE transformations and other options.

-         *See table below for a list of the key values possible.*
+         :ref:`See table for a list of possible key values <special-configuration-options-rte>`.

    Value syntax
          key1=value2\|key2=value2\|key3=value3\|...